Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPEdge 1.1.2

-* Edge Network Extension now honors timestamp set in XDM payload of Experience Event.
+* Edge Network Extension now honors the timestamp set in XDM payload of Experience Event.
 If no timestamp is set then timestamp of `Edge.sendEvent()` API call is used.

 ### Android Edge 1.1.2

-* Edge Network Extension now honors timestamp set in XDM payload of Experience Event.
+* Edge Network Extension now honors the timestamp set in XDM payload of Experience Event.
 If no timestamp is set then timestamp of `Edge.sendEvent()` API call is used.

 ## Aug 27, 2021